 Belinda previously worked at the College of Law, first in student services, and then as assistant college secretary, providing admin support to the trustees and board of management.

-She is part of our team that provides a wide range support to TLEF’s governors and executive team, which includes helping to organise the Justice First Fellowship conferences and dinner, co-ordinating the fellowship interview process, and collating meeting papers.
+She is part of our team that provides a wide range support to LEF’s governors and executive team, which includes helping to organise the Justice First Fellowship conferences and dinner, co-ordinating the fellowship interview process, and collating meeting papers.

-Jake joined the foundation in 2016.
+Jake joined the Foundation in 2016.

 He spent 10 years at A&O, initially as an EU lawyer, before managing its global pro bono and charity programme.
 He has particular expertise of immigration systems from his role at Unbound Philanthropy (part-time).